brodycj/cordova-sqleet2020-evplus-build-free/README.md

   - `v0.31.1` for Android built from: https://github.com/brodybits/android-sqleet2020-evplus-native-driver-free
 - This plugin version uses a `before_plugin_install` hook to fetch and install `cordova-sqlite-evplus-ext-free-dependencies` (with SQLite3 and Android-sqlite-evplus-ext-native-driver-free components) from GitHub.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
 The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); deprecated alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (very limited testing, very limited updates).
-- This plugin version includes the following extra (non-standard) features, not supported for Android at this point:
+- This plugin version includes the following extra (non-standard) features:
   - BASE64 integrated from [brodybits / sqlite3-base64](https://github.com/brodybits/sqlite3-base64), using [brodybits / libb64-encode](https://github.com/brodybits/libb64-encode) (based on <http://libb64.sourceforge.net/> by Chris Venter, public domain)
   - REGEXP for Android (default Android-sqlite-connector database implementation), iOS, and macOS using [brodybits / sqlite3-regexp-cached](https://github.com/brodybits/sqlite3-regexp-cached) (based on <http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git> by Alexey Tourbin, public domain)
 - XXX TBD SQLite / SQLeet included when building, with the following compile-time definitions: